 Students are encouraged to get involved with both our Affinity Groups and our broader inclusion and diversity initiatives at the firm.
 You can read more about our inclusion and diversity initiatives here.
 In addition to their assigned mentor, students may also request a mentor from any of our Affinity Groups.

 KB: We are involved in various pro bono initiatives, including advocacy efforts for: the College of Early Childhood Educators; Boys and Girls Clubs of Canada; Classroom Champions; Law Help Ontario; RARE Theatre Company; and Special Olympics Canada.
+We also provide pro bono services to our Black-Owned Small Business Grant recipients.
 Students are encouraged to get involved in pro bono files during their summer and articling terms and most students take us up on the opportunity to do so.

 KB: We offer all kinds of events for our students throughout the year, including charitable events such as Aidsbeat, Power To Play and the Dodger; team building events – LOB Bocce Ball Golf, Rock Climbing, and The Edible Story – a cooking challenge; sporting events such as the Raptors, the TFC, and the Vancouver Canadians; and eating events, including Assembly Chefs Hall, Kiin, and The National On 8th.